Georgia sees rise in deadly crashes involving pedestrians

 In 2017, 260 pedestrians were killed on state roads, up from 232 in 2016.
 The 260 deaths last year was double the number killed in 2011.

+“Understanding where, when and how these additional pedestrian crashes are happening can point the way to solutions,” said Insurance Institute President David Harkey.
+“This analysis tells us that improvements in road design, vehicle design and lighting and speed limit enforcement all have a role to play in addressing the issue.”

+Other pedestrian crashes have been blamed on a pedestrian mistake, such as not using a crosswalk when one is available.

-Experts say hit-and-run deaths are also on the rise.
+Hit-and-run deaths are also on the rise, experts say.

+In a study published in April, roadside-assistance company AAA found that injury crashes are often more serious because the drivers responsible fail to stop and offer aid, which is required by law in Georgia.

+In 2016, Georgia ranked fourth in the U.S. for most fatal hit-and-run crashes, the study found.
+Hit-and-run crashes killed a record-high 2,049 people in the U.S. in 2016, including 72 in Georgia, according to AAA.

 Information from: The Atlanta Journal-Constitution, http://www.ajc.com